nostack-dev/minitemplate/README.md

 The project now includes a **Theme Controller** (`themecontrollerComponent.html`) that allows users to change the theme dynamically via a dropdown.
 Themes like "light," "dark," "cupcake," "cyberpunk," and many more are available.
 To update the theme:

-1. Use the `themecontrollerComponent` integrated into the header.
+1. The  `themecontrollerComponent` is used to switch between themes, local storage is used to store the selection.
 2. The selected theme will be applied immediately to the page by updating the `data-theme` attribute.

 The available themes include but are not limited to: